Old Forests Around Whistler

 - Watch out for and sign petitions in support of Old Growth protections

-- For the Whistler area – attend Open Houses hosted by the Cheakamus Community Forest
+- For the Whistler area – attend Open Houses and review annual logging plans as they are posted by the Cheakamus Community Forest.
+Send your comments, concerns or questions to the CCF Board.

-How You Can Act To Protect Old Forest Environments
+How You Can Act Day-To-Day To Protect Old Forest Environments

 - At home and at work, ask for and use climate friendly forest products such as lumber and paper from certified sustainable sources, and re-use and recycle as much as you can;